Kevin O'Connell · Product Designer

 In the first iteration, I had Claude draw a simple sphere and map the cards onto it.
 The result was garish — colors were blown out, text was hard to read, the cards looked flat and harsh against the dark background.
 I thought back to my days as a 3D animator and directed it to use Phong shading, a lighting model that responds to surface normals and gives objects a sense of depth and material.
 The cards immediately became more legible and the scene gained the atmospheric quality I was after.
 That kind of cross-discipline retrieval — drawing on knowledge from a completely different context to solve a rendering problem — became a recurring pattern in how we worked together.

-The first output was a functional Three.js sphere with 78 canvas-textured card planes distributed via Fibonacci spiral.
+The first output was a functional Three.js sphere with canvas-textured card planes distributed via Fibonacci spiral.
 Cards showed suit colors, Roman numerals, and astrological glyphs.
 The sphere rotated.
-Light breathed from inside.
+There was a visible light source inside the sphere, but it looked artificial.
 It was primitive but it got the basics right — the Fibonacci distribution spread cards evenly across the surface with a mathematical precision I hadn't specified, and that decision held for the entire project.

-Each major arcana card needed a recognizable figurative illustration — the Hanged Man inverted, Death with scythe, The Universe dancing in an oval of rotating matter.
-The approach that worked: treating the figures as layered flat vector shapes — torso, limbs, symbolic objects — each drawn as connected bezier paths.
-My direction was relentless and specific:
+Each major arcana card needed a recognizable figurative illustration — the Hanged Man, Death with scythe, The Universe dancing.
+The approach that worked best was treating the figures as layered flat vector shapes — torso, limbs, symbolic objects — each drawn as connected bezier paths.
+I iterated relentlessly:

 "The head is floating.
 Connect it to the neck.
 The Hanged Man is inverted — his head must be at the bottom of the card."